-- 1.6.7.1 Gannet is not listed under Annex I of the EU Birds Directive (2009/147/EEC) or Schedule 1 of the Wildlife and Countryside Act.
-Gannet is currently amber-listed on the UK Birds of Conservation Concern list (Eaton et al., 2015). - 1.6.7.2 Gannet is a widely dispersed species throughout the southern North Sea with an estimated flyway population of 892,000 individuals (Stienen et al., 2007).
-Of this population, it is estimated that 40-60,000 birds pass through the southern North Sea en route to the Strait of Dover, with 10,000 birds remaining in the area through winter (Stienen et al., 2007).
-From March to August gannets are present in low densities in the southern North Sea with populations concentrated on the shelf edge or, in the breeding season, around the major colonies (Stone et al., 1995). - 1.6.7.3 Data from the 2004 to 2008 reports, Aerial Surveys of Waterbirds in the UK (DECC, 2009), show gannet numbers in the Greater Wash survey blocks GW2, GW9 and GW10, were at their peak during July, with a mean of 390 birds.
-Birds were seen less frequently during the winter surveys. - 1.6.7.4 The UK breeding population of gannet has been estimated at 220,000 pairs (Musgrove et al., 2013).
+- 1.6.8.1 Gannet is not listed under Annex I of the EU Birds Directive (2009/147/EEC) or Schedule 1 of the Wildlife and Countryside Act 1981 (as amended).
+Gannet is currently amber-listed on the UK Birds of Conservation Concern (Eaton et al., 2015). - 1.6.8.2 Gannet is a widely dispersed species throughout the southern North Sea outside of the breeding season with an estimated flyway population of 892,000 individuals (Stienen et al., 2007).
+Of this population, it is estimated that 40-60,000 birds pass through the southern North Sea en route through the Strait of Dover, with 10,000 birds remaining in the area through winter (Stienen et al., 2007).
+From March to August gannets are present in low densities in the southern North Sea with populations concentrated on the shelf edge or, in the breeding season, around the major colonies (Stone et al., 1995).
+The predicted density of gannet calculated using boat-based and aerial survey data collected between 1979 and 2011 (WWT Consulting and MacArthur Green, 2013) suggests that densities of the species are relatively low at Hornsea Three during the summer (April to September) (Figure 1.39).
+However, the population of gannet at Bempton Cliffs (a component of FFC pSPA) is now much larger than throughout the majority of the period across which data used to inform Figure 1.39 was collected (see Section 1.3.3 and paragraph 1.6.8.4).
+In the winter (October to March), predicted densities of gannet at Hornsea Three are again relatively low (Figure 1.39). - 1.6.8.3 Data from the 2004 to 2008 reports, Aerial Surveys of Waterbirds in the UK (DECC, 2009), show gannet numbers in the Greater Wash survey blocks GW2, GW9 and GW10, were at their peak during July, with a mean of 390 birds.
+Birds were seen less frequently during the winter surveys. - 1.6.8.4 The UK breeding population of gannet has been estimated at 220,000 pairs (Musgrove et al., 2013).
 The species breeds at 26 large colonies around the UK, the nearest to the former Hornsea Zone being at Bempton Cliffs (Flamborough and Filey Coast pSPA) (Balmer et al., 2013).
 This colony was estimated at 7,859 nests in 2009 (JNCC, 2017), and increased to an estimated 9,947 pairs in 2011, 11,061 pairs in 2012 and 12,494 pairs in 2015.
 The gannet colony at Bass Rock is one of the largest in the UK, with an estimated breeding population of 75,259 pairs in 2009 (JNCC, 2017).
 Breeding birds have been shown by satellite-tagging to range widely across the North Sea, at times as far as the Norwegian coast (Hamer et al., 2007).
-However, an analysis of tracking data by Wakefield et al. (2013) suggested that, in the North Sea there was limited overlap between the foraging areas of gannets from Bempton Cliffs breeding colony and the breeding colony at Bass Rock. - 1.6.7.5 Gannet is listed as a qualifying interest species in the breeding season for five SPAs on the UK east coast (Table 1.15).
-These SPAs are designated for 54,495 pairs at time of designation, representing nearly 25% of the current national population of gannet.
-The breeding population of gannet has increased at all seven of these SPAs since their designation, with an increase in the UK gannet population of 39% between 1984/85 and 2004/05 and a further increase of 34% between 2004/05 and 2013-15 (JNCC, 2016).
-Hornsea Three lies within the mean-maximum forging range of gannet (229.4 ± 124.3 km) (Thaxter et al., 2012) from only the Flamborough and Filey Coast pSPA although the Forth Islands SPA is within the estimated maximum foraging range of 590 km.
-However, Wakefield et al. (2013) indicates that the foraging areas of gannets from these two colonies shows little overlap with no overlap between birds from the Forth Islands SPA and Hornsea Three.
+However, an analysis of tracking data by Wakefield et al. (2013) suggested that, in the North Sea there was limited overlap between the foraging areas of gannets from Bempton Cliffs breeding colony and the breeding colony at Bass Rock. - 1.6.8.5 Langston et al. (2013) provides the results of three years of tracking data and presents kernel density estimation (KDE) of foraging range of gannet from FFC pSPA.
+The results indicated that although low, there was some level of usage by gannets at Hornsea Three during the breeding season (Figure 1.12).